 Be prepared to sign the dotted line if:

 Negotiating the price of a new car can be stressful, but it’s important that you remain polite.
 In most cases, the salesperson is simply doing what they get paid to do —trying to get the best price for the dealership on each sale.
-Forbes.com advises that if you’re a genuinely nice person, a salesperson is far more likely to do something unusual for you (like selling a car for less than invoice) than if you’re being argumentative.
+U.S. News advises that if you’re polite and professional, a salesperson is far more likely to negotiate rather than if you’re being argumentative and rude.